Fábio Carbone

-Fábio Carbone (born September 4, 1980) is a Brazilian race car driver.
+Fábio Carbone (born September 4, 1980) is a Brazilian former race car driver.

 Racing career

 Carbone began his career in karting at the age of nine and won the Brazilian national championship at 15 years of age, in 1995.

 In 1999, he moved into Formula Chevrolet and finishing the Brazilian championship in vice, behind Felipe Massa.
 He finished the championship in third in the next year.

 In 2001, he moved to Europe to compete in the Italian and Formula Renault Championship.
 He won three races and finished the series in third at once.
 In the same year, he participated in five races of the European Formula Renault Championship and took a pole position.
 Renault saw his activity and selected him to a driver of Renault Development Program.

 Formula Three

 In 2002, he competed in the British Formula 3 Championship and finished in sixth.
 In this year, he won the Masters F3 race.

 In 2003, he moved to Formula 3 Euro Series of just establishment and finished in fifth.
 He won the race 2 of the Pau Grand Prix.
 And he took pole position in the Macau Grand Prix F3 race and runner-up in the race.

 In 2004, once more, he moved to another Formula Three championship, the Japanese Championship in this time.
 And he returned to Euroseries in 2005 before re-returned to Japanese Championship in 2006.